 Over the past year, the inclusion data working group have been researching how other organisations approach their inclusion data, and have adopted the framework of Balance and Belonging (based on the work of Aubrey Blanche).
-For further information about our approach please see link to blog here>.
+For further information about our approach please see this blog.